-This update provides information on the three COVID-19 vaccines that are now authorized in the US.
+This FAQ provides information on the three COVID-19 vaccines that are authorized in the US.
 These vaccines are made by Moderna, Pfizer, and Janssen/Johnson & Johnson (J&J).

 - The Pfizer vaccine is given as 2 doses 21 days apart.

-- The Moderna vaccine needs 2 doses given 28 days apart.
+- The Moderna vaccine is given as 2 doses given 28 days apart.

 With all 3 vaccines, you are not considered to be fully vaccinated until 2 weeks after your last vaccine.

-- 2 weeks after their second dose in a 2-dose series (the Pfizer or Moderna vaccines), or
+- You got a second dose of a Pfizer or Moderna COVID-19 vaccine, or

-- Some vaccines contain dead or weakened versions of the germ.
+- Some vaccines have dead or weakened versions of the germ.

-- Others contain substances made to look like part of the germ.
+- Others have substances made to look like part of the germ.

-- The COVID-19 vaccines teach the body to make proteins that look like part of the germ.
+- The COVID-19 vaccines teach the body to make proteins that look like part of the virus that causes COVID-19.
+They do not have any form of the COVID-19 virus, live, weakened or dead.
 (See the question “How do the COVID-19 vaccines work?” for more information).

-When you get a vaccine, your immune system responds.
+When you get any vaccine, your immune system responds by:

-- Makes antibodies.
+- Making antibodies.
 These are proteins produced naturally by the immune system to fight disease.

-- Prepares your immune cells to respond to future infection.
+- Preparing your immune cells to respond to future infection.

-- Remembers the disease and how to fight it.
+- Remembering the disease and how to fight it.
 If you are exposed to the germ after getting the vaccine, your immune system can quickly destroy it before you become sick.

 This is what makes vaccines so effective.
 Instead of treating a disease after it happens, vaccines can prevent us from getting sick in the first place.

-None of the COVID-19 vaccines contain the virus that causes COVID-19 in any form.
-All 3 COVID-19 vaccines work by teaching our cells how to make harmless spike proteins (the crown-like spikes on the surface of the COVID-19 virus).
+All 3 COVID-19 vaccines work by teaching our immune cells how to make copycat spike proteins (the crown-like spikes on the surface of the COVID-19 virus).
 Making the spike protein does not harm our cells.

 - Our bodies react by building an immune response.
 It makes antibodies that can act against the COVID-19 virus’s spike protein and it prepares immune cells.
 This will protect us if we are exposed to the virus in the future.